pilcrowonpaper/copenhagen/oauth.md

 ## Validate authorization code

-The user will be redirected to the callback endpoint (as defined in `redirect_uri`) with a one-time authorization code, which is included as a query parameter.
+The user will be redirected to the callback endpoint (as defined in `redirect_uri`) with a single-use authorization code, which is included as a query parameter.
 This code is then exchanged for an access token.

 ```
 https://example.com/login/github/callback?code=<CODE>&state=<STATE>
 ```

 If you added a state to the authorization URL, the redirect request will include a `state` parameter.
-It is critical to check that it matches the state associated with the session.
+It is critical to check that it matches the state associated with the attempt.
 Return an error if the state is missing or if they don't match.
 A common mistake is forgetting to check whether the `state` parameter exists in the URL.

 The code is sent to the OAuth provider's token endpoint via an `application/x-www-form-urlencoded` POST request.